MegaManSec/JoshuaHu/_posts/2024-01-04-ssh-snake-ssh-network-traversal-discover-ssh-private-keys-network-graph.md

 ---

-As I was finalizing this blog post and getting ready for the release of SSH-Snake, I was a bit dismayed that I couldn't claim the script was completely file-less.
+As I was finalizing this blog post and getting ready for the release of SSH-Snake, I was a bit dismayed that I couldn't claim the script was completely fileless.
 It was required to be downloaded on at least the host that the user was going to start running it on, due to the aforementioned function removal procedure:

 ```bash
   # Actually remove it all.